QuentinDuval/vissl/extra_scripts/README.md

 - `create_clevr_dist_data_files.py`: to create a dataset from [CLEVR](https://cs.stanford.edu/people/jcjohns/clevr/) where the goal is to estimate the distance to the closest object in the scene
 - `create_euro_sat_data_files.py`: to transform the [EUROSAT](https://github.com/phelber/eurosat) dataset to the `disk_folder` format
 - `create_food101_data_files.py`: to transform the [FOOD101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101) dataset to the `disk_folder` format
+- `create_kitti_dist_data_files.py`: to create a dataset from [KITTI](http://www.cvlibs.net/datasets/kitti/) where the goal is to estimate the distance of the closest car, van or truck
 - `create_patch_camelyon_data_files.py`: to transform the [PatchCamelyon](https://github.com/basveeling/pcam) dataset to the `disk_folder` format
 - `create_small_norb_azimuth_data_files.py` to create a dataset from [Small NORB](https://cs.nyu.edu/~ylclab/data/norb-v1.0-small/) where the goal is to find the azimuth or the photographed object
 - `create_small_norb_elevation_data_files.py` to create a dataset from [Small NORB](https://cs.nyu.edu/~ylclab/data/norb-v1.0-small/) where the goal is to predict the elevation in the image